dustinpfister/blog_posts/_posts/linux-sysbench.md

 ## 1 - Installing sysbench

+I am sure that Sysbench is often something that will come with an OS image, but rather be something that I will have to install by way of ATP or some other option.
+However some times that is not always the case, also often I will forget if I installed something or not, and so forth.
+So in this section I am just going over how to check if sysbench is installed to begin with and if not how to go about doing so.

 ### 1.1 - Check if it is installed all ready

 The first thing that I do before installing a command is to first check if by change the command is all ready installed.
 From one distro to the next what the os will come with will change.
-The basic tool that helps with this is the Linux type command that will tell me if I all ready have the command of interest or not.
+The basic tool that helps with this is the [Linux type command](/2021/02/11/linux-type/) that will tell me if I all ready have the command of interest or not.

 So if I have sysbench installed all ready I will get the locaion of the binary in the usr folder.